raulsuarezdabo/flight/README.md

 ## About this project
 This project it's the conclusion from studient's side to show the all the contents from the Master.
 It's available a [document with specifications, in spanish version,](https://drive.google.com/file/d/0BzbOkn9Vp6EIWTdWRXV4QklQdVk/view?usp=sharing) that explains in diferent levels the evolution of it.
-Also it's available a [presentation]()

 ## Contribution
 It's not necessary to contribute on this project.
 However it's under [MIT License](https://opensource.org/licenses/MIT) so feel free to use or suggest some improvements, according with the license's criteria.